dubzzz/fast-check/README.md

 });
 ```

-In case of failure, the tests would raise a red flag and the output should help you to diagnose what went wrong in your implementation (example with a failing implementation of contain):
+In case of failure, the test raises a red flag.
+Its output should help you to diagnose what went wrong in your implementation.
+Example with a failing implementation of contain:

 ```
 1) should always contain its substrings